 - Slice pickles into rounds or cut into 4 to 6 wedges.
 For evenly sliced pickles, use a mandoline or food processor.
 For a crinkle cut use a crinkle cutter knife or similar attachment on your food processor or mandoline.

-1. In the bottom of each jar, place 1 to 3 whole garlic cloves and 1/4 to 1/2 of onion (slices).
+1. In the bottom of each jar, place 1 to 3 whole garlic cloves and ยผ to ยฝ of onion (slices).
 Tightly pack your jar with cucumbers, leaving 1 inch of space at the top.
 Top with 1 or 2 large heads of dill.

 2. In a large saucepan, bring water, sugar, vinegar, and salt to a boil.
 Stir to dissolve sugar.
 Turn off the heat.

-Our Favorite Recipes to Serve with Refrigerator Pickles
+My Favorite Recipes to Serve with Refrigerator Dill Pickles

 Dill pickles go with just about anything and make the perfect snack.
 Here are a few recipes that we like to use the pickles in, or serve with.